Customer Acquisition Cost: What Is It & How Can I Improve It?

-Looking at your customer lifetime value and balancing your customer acquisition cost is important, this method ensures you’re not over spending on customers who aren’t going to help you break even or hit a profit.
+Looking at your customer lifetime value and balancing your customer acquisition cost to make sure that your unit economics are right and you have a viable business model is important.
+This method ensures you’re not over spending on customers who aren’t going to help you break even or hit a profit.
 The most important reason for measuring customer acquisition costs, is that it will ultimately help you reduce costs.

 Now that we’ve went over what customer acquisition cost is, and why it’s so important to measure and understand, we can talk about how to calculate it.